• OVERVIEW

 Goal 1: To admit applicants who will enhance the diversity of our student body and the profession

-• Reviewed and updated: annually during the spring semester by the department chair
+• Reviewed and updated: annually in August by the department chair

 • Benchmarks: